-Here are some tips to help you make over the fat in your diet:
+Try these tips to make over the fat in your diet:

 - Use oil instead of solid fats.
 For example, saute with olive oil instead of butter, and use canola oil when baking.

 - Prepare fish, such as salmon and mackerel, instead of meat at least twice a week to get healthy omega-3 fatty acids.
-Limit sizes to 4 to 6 ounces of cooked seafood a serving, and bake or broil seafood instead of frying.
+Bake or broil seafood instead of frying it.

 - Choose lean meat and skinless poultry.
 Trim visible fat from meat and poultry, and remove skin from poultry.

 - Snack smart.
 Many popular processed snack foods are high in fat, especially solid fats.
-Be sure to check food labels for saturated fat.
+Be sure to check food labels for saturated and trans fats.
 Better yet, snack on whole fruits and vegetables.

 Also, in attempting to remove fat from your diet, you may wind up eating too many processed foods touted as low-fat or fat-free rather than healthier and naturally lower fat foods, such as fruits, vegetables, legumes and whole grains.
-Instead of doing away with fat in your diet, enjoy healthy fats in moderation.
+Instead of doing away with fat in your diet, enjoy healthy fats as part of your balanced diet.

 - AskMayoExpert.
-Fish oil.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research, 2015.
+Hyperlipidemia (adult).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.